 The other main difference between the ZGrills and Grilla Grills pellet grills is the control panels they are using.
 There are two main types of control panels used on pellet grills today.
 I cover this in my post on how to pick the best pellet grill to meet your needs/budget.
 Essentially there are time/pause based control panels and PID (Proportional Integral Derivative) control panels.

-The dial control panel currently used on all ZGrill pellet grills: Image – Amazon
+The dial control panel currently used on several ZGrill pellet grills: Image – Amazon

 In the simplest terms, a time-based controller will turn the pellet feed auger/fan on and off for set periods of time to achieve a set temperature.
 This results in a temperature accuracy of around 25 degrees from the set temperature.
 A PID control panel is constantly monitoring the actual temperature in the grill and the set temperature, constantly adjusting the pellet feed rate and fan speed.
 Therefore, a PID control panel can achieve a temperature accuracy within 5 degrees of the set temperature.

 ZGrills still fit time-based controllers on their pellet grills, similar in design to the previous generation Traeger Pro Series control panels.
 Though, there are some Z Grills PID pellet grills now available.
 The Grilla Grilla Silverbac comes with the option of their Pro (time-based) controller or their Alpha (time-based and PID) control panel.
 You may be wondering why would Grilla Grills still include a time-based mode in their latest control panel?

 Well, while PID can achieve and maintain a more accurate temperature it can end up producing less smoke.
 Why?
 Well, precisely controlling the fuel and air mixture creates more efficient combustion, but with more efficient combustion you get less smoke.
 So if you want more smoke (but less accurate temperature control) time-based controllers can actually perform better in some cases.